CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 2) Pseudopotentials in UPF format
 3) An input file

 As mentioned previously, the `pw.x` executable and environment are readily available to participants with access to the VM.
-You can find the executable in the VM at `~/pw.x should be corrected`.
+You will learn how to execute QE in the VM later.
 Otherwise, follow the instructions for downloading and compiling QE on your machine.

-> Those using the VMs with the `deepmd` conda environment loaded can simply call `pw.x` without the path.
-This tutorial was designed to work in the absence of this environment.
-If `deepmd` is loaded it is recommended that you remove it with `conda deactivate`.

 Different types of pseudopotentials and their underlying physics are beyond the scope of this tutorial, but there are many publically available pseudopotential libraries.
 This tutorial will utilize an [ONCV pseudopotential](http://quantum-simulation.org/potentials/sg15_oncv/upf/ "ONCV psp library") for Si optimized for PBE calcultions.
 To retrieve this pseudopotential do the following: